beanbutgreen/Funkin/README.md

 <h2>Friday Night Funkin' is a rhythm game.
 Built using HaxeFlixel for <a href="https://ldjam.com/events/ludum-dare/47">Ludum Dare 47.</a></h2>

 This game was made with love to Newgrounds and its community.
-Extra love to Tom Fulp.
+Extra love to Tom Fulp and The Funkin Crew.

 </div>